Community engagement requirements

 Guidance

-The International Association for Public Participation Australasia has guidance and engagement resources(opens in a new window) on their website.
-These resources can help you plan your engagement.
+The Engagement Institute has further guidance and engagement resources on their website.

 You can also get an engagement professional to guide you through the process.
 This may be helpful depending on the scale of engagement you need to do.
 We recommend this for development licences that may have a high level of community interest and concern.